MarcusJoe/EMF-Docs/README.md

 # EMF
-Repository for the BIT third year project "Experience Management Framework" by Joe Sleeman and Marcus Chia for Simon Nobel (EnvisageNZ)
+Repository for the documentation for BIT third year project "Experience Management Framework" by Joe Sleeman and Marcus Chia for Simon Nobel (EnvisageNZ)